 Cracked or Broken Molar?What Should You Do?

-Nonetheless, while it’s important to check in with your dentist regularly, sometimes we encounter dental emergencies when we’re far from their practice.
-There are lots of ways in which our teeth can incur damage- whether a tooth is lost of cracked in a sports accident or simply chipped on some cutlery or an uncooked corn kernel.
+Nonetheless, while it’s important to check in with your dentist regularly, we sometimes encounter dental emergencies when we’re far from their practice.
+Unfortunately, there are many ways in which our teeth can incur damage- whether a tooth is lost or cracked in a sports accident or chipped on some cutlery or an uncooked corn kernel.

-As in so many emergency situations, the steps you take early in the event of a broken tooth can make all the difference.
+As in so many emergencies, the steps you take early in the event of a broken tooth can make all the difference.
 Here we’ll look at what to do if you should find yourself with a cracked or broken molar (back tooth).

 Try and take a deep breath and remain as calm as possible.
 You will get through this and get smiling (and enjoying delicious food) again sooner rather than later.
 But it’s vital to take the right action now to save yourself further pain and give your damaged tooth the best possible chance.